mlcommons/algorithmic-efficiency/RULES.md

 Submissions to this ruleset are not allowed to have user-defined hyperparameters.
 This ruleset allows both submissions that use the same hyperparameters for all workloads, including the held-out ones (e.g. Adam with default parameters), as well as submissions that perform inner-loop tuning during their training run (e.g. SGD with line searches).

 Submissions will run on one instance of the [competition hardware](#competition-hardware).
 As always, submissions are allowed to perform inner-loop tuning (e.g. for their learning rate) but the tuning efforts will be part of their score.
 A submission will run *S=5* times and its score will be the median time to reach the target evaluation metric value on the held-out data.
-Runs that do not reach the target performance of the evaluation metric have an infinite time.
+To account for the lack of external tuning, submissions have a longer time budget to reach the target performance.
+Compared to the [external tuning ruleset](#external-tuning-ruleset), the `max_runtime` is tripled.
+Runs that do not reach the target performance of the evaluation metric within this allotted time budget have an infinite time.

 ### Workloads